| Documentation

 E-SYS-002 Trading Internal Error Trading system error Retry the operation; check broker status

-E-SYS-003 Database Error Database operation failed This is typically temporary; restart your script
+E-SYS-003 Database Error Database operation failed Restart your script to retry

 E-SYS-004 Broker API Error Broker API returned unexpected error Check broker status page; may be temporary outage